Most Sundays at 9:15am. See SHELLEY SERVICES AND EVENTS for details.

-After years of fundraising, two large grants will enable Shelley Church to build much needed facilities in the Church.
+After years of fundraising, two large grants have enabled Shelley Church to build much needed facilities in the Church.

-We have recently been awarded £20,000 by Viridor Credits Environmental Company, through the Landfill Communities Fund, and another substantial grant from Garfield Weston Foundation.
-We are now in a position to start work in late December.
+We were awarded £20,000 by Viridor Credits Environmental Company, through the Landfill Communities Fund, and another substantial grant from Garfield Weston Foundation.

 WC’s in churches have become more and more essential, with increased life expectancy and associated medications.
 We will now be able to offer everyone who attends services and events the convenience of modern facilities.